Technogeezer50/esd2iso/README.md

 * Move the file w11arm_esd2iso to the location of your choice.
 * Change permissions on w11arm_esd2iso to make it executable (it does not require root permissions).
-* Install all required utilities as noted in DOCUMENTATION.txt.
+* Install all required utilities as noted in USAGE.txt.

 ## How do I use w11arm_esd2iso?

-See the file DOCUMENTATION.txt that's included with the download.
+See the file USAGE.txt that's included with the download.

 # Licensing

-w11arm_esd2iso is Copyright (C) 2023 Paul Rockwell
+w11arm_esd2iso is Copyright (C) 2023 Paul Rockwell and licensed under the terms of the GNU General Public License version 2.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License version 2 for more details.

 See the files COPYING and COPYING.GPLv2 for all the gory details.